Detecting Periodic Elements in Higher Topological Hochschild Homology: Calculating the Homotopy Groups of

-The range $k\leq p$ comes from all the lemmas in Section \ref{sec:calcSphereHF} concerning the degree of primitive elements.
-It is possible that this range could be improved by getting better control of the degree of the primitive elements.
+The range $k\leq p$ comes from all the lemmas in Section \ref{sec:primElm} concerning the degrees of primitive elements.
+It is possible that this range could be improved by getting better control of the degrees of the primitive elements.